Scoliosis Physical Therapy and the Schroth Method

 There are two main types:

 Adolescent idiopathic scoliosis (AIS) is usually diagnosed between the ages of 10-18 years.
-This is the most common type and called idiopathic scoliosis because it has no definite cause.
+This is the most common type and is called idiopathic scoliosis because it has no definite cause.
 The abnormal spinal curvature is more progressive in females, and they are more likely to require scoliosis treatment.
 Other causes are congenital and neuromuscular.

 Adult scoliosis falls into three categories: